Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 ![](/images/earth_too_short.jpeg)
 ![](/images/earth_too_small.jpeg)

 - All screws in the kit are stainless steal, it's nice for everything but on page 27 of the TAP manual.
 The two M3x6 FHCS needs to be magnetic.
 I had to find my own and change these out.
+Later in feedback I learned that this is the R8 version of TAP and that it works with four magnets as well, this might have been the solution Formbot intended.
+I will probably change these next time I remove the extruder.
 ![](/images/replaced_screws.jpeg)

 - The cable below is wrongly labled.
 It should say "Power to BED-Power".
 In later kits they've solved this with a sharpie.